Gok Wan: Author

 Wan wrote a book titled How to Dress: Your Complete Style Guide for Every Occasion which was released by HarperCollins on 1 October 2008.
 The book was praised by both Heat and Closer magazines for its sensitive and feel-good approach to a style guide.

+Other books by Gok include: Through Thick and Thin - Autobiography - 2011; Gok Cooks Chinese - 2012; Goks Wok - 2013; How To Look Good Naked - 2007.

 Acting

 Wan made his pantomime debut as the Man in the Mirror in Snow White and the Seven Dwarfs at Birmingham Hippodrome in 2013 and since then has starred as the Fairy Gokmother in Cinderella opposite Brian Conley at Mayflower Theatre, Southampton (2014) and Paul Zerdin at the Theatre Royal, Plymouth (2015).
 In 2016 he played the part of Spirit of The Ocean in Robinson Crusoe and the Caribbean Pirates at the Cliffs Pavilion, Southend-on-Sea.
 2017 saw Wan reprising his role as Fairy Gokmother in Cinderella at the Milton Keynes Theatre.
 In 2018 Wan performed in Bristol in the production of Cinderella, and likewise in 2019 in Cardiff.

 In May 2018, Wan took a job in the animated preschool series Luo Bao Bei, voicing the father and uncle of the main character.
 The show follows Luo Bao Bei, a bright and spirited seven-year-old girl with a vivid imagination, on a quest to understand the world around her.
 Viacom-owned UK terrestrial network Channel 5 picked up the series for its morning kids' block Milkshake!.
 This is a 52×11' series and was written by Dave Ingham (Shaun the Sheep, The Octonauts).

-In 2021 Gok played the role of The Man In The Mirror in Snow White & The Seven Dwarfs at Woking New Victoria Theatre.
+In 2021, Gok played the role of The Man in the Mirror in Snow White & The Seven Dwarfs at Woking New Victoria Theatre.

 Music

 Wan launched an opera compilation CD in March 2017 called Gok's Divas.
 It was well received and reached number one on the Official Classical Compilation charts.

 Wan is a big music lover and regularly DJs in the UK and abroad.
 His preferred music is house music and club classics but enjoys playing a varied range.
 In 2017, he toured Poland including Pacha Nightclub in Poznań.
 He is represented by Club Class Management.

-In September 2020, Wan released his debut single, a cover of the Baby D song "Let Me Be Your Fantasy", with DJ/producer Craig Knight featuring Kele Le Roc on vocals.
+In September 2020, Wan released his debut single, a cover of the Baby D song Let Me Be Your Fantasy, with DJ/producer Craig Knight featuring Kele Le Roc on vocals.